shwetank/extension-docs/tut_architecture_overview.md

 Page actions are used to put a UI element specific to just a page or a limited set of pages fitting a certain criteria.
 If you would like the UI element to be there for all pages, then you should use Browser Actions for that purpose.
 The UI elements you can use are buttons, badges and popups.
 To know more on how to create and use these in extensions, please read the article on [creating buttons, badges and popups](tut_browser_actions.html).

-Note: There can only be a maximum of 6 extensions installed at a time in the toolbar using browser actions, and only upto 4 which are based on page actions.
+Note: There can only be a maximum of 6 extensions installed at a time in the toolbar using browser actions, and only up to 4 which are based on page actions.

 #### 2. Context Menu extensions
-As the name implies, they are extenions to the context menu of the page.
+As the name implies, they are extensions to the context menu of the page.
 You can bring up the context menu by either right-clicking an element in the page, or by using the appropriate shortcuts using your keyboard (varies according to your platform).
 We've created an article on [how to create context menu extensions](tut_context_menus.html).

 #### 3. Speed Dial extensions
-You can also create extensions on the Speed Dial in Opera.
+You can also create extensions for the Speed Dial in Opera.
 Keep in mind that to create Speed Dial extensions, you need to use the *opr* object, and will only run in an NEX file extension.
 Go ahead and check out [how to create Speed Dial extensions](tut_speeddial.html).
 #### 4. Extensions with no UI
 You can also create extensions which don't have any UI component.
-If you are familiar with injected scripts in previous (presto based) versions of Opera, or with greasemonkey scripts, then you get the idea.
+If you are familiar with injected scripts in previous (Presto-based) versions of Opera, or with Greasemonkey scripts, then you get the idea.

-An example of this could be an extension which listens to certain keyboard inputs, and performs an action (like opening a certain page in a new tab) when that keybaord shortcut is typed by the user.
+An example of this could be an extension which listens to keyboard input, and performs an action (like opening a certain page in a new tab) when a keyboard shortcut is typed by the user.
 These extensions will work as part of the content script, which will be discussed (along with others parts of an extension) in the next part of this article.

 ## Different parts of an extension

 #### The Extension manifest
 Every extension *must* contain a manifest file.
-The manifest file provides basic information like the name of the extension and the author, etc, as well as some important information like the APIs the extensions wants to access, which is listed in the *permissions* field.
-If the extension manifest is not correctly defined, then there are chances that the extension will not run at all.
-Another important thing to note is the *developer* field, with which you can state the author's name in the manifest.
+The manifest file provides basic information like the name of the extension and the author, as well as some important information like the APIs the extensions wants to access, which is listed in the *permissions* field.
+If the extension manifest is not correctly defined, the extension will not run at all.
+Another important thing to note is the *developer* field, where you can include the extension author's name.

 To know more about the extension manifest, [read the API doc](manifest.html) on it.

 #### The Background Process
-You need a process to run in the background to co-ordinate some tasks or to maintain a certain state.
+You need a process to run in the background to coordinate some tasks or to maintain a certain state.
 You have two variants of it - The *Background Page* or *Event Page*.

-Though you can use an HTML page and put JavaScript inside the `<script>` tag, it is usually better to just use a *.js* file and mention that in the manifest file.
+Though you can use an HTML page and put JavaScript inside the `<script>` tag, it is usually better to just use a *.js* file and reference that from the manifest file.
 The browser will automatically generate the corresponding page for it.
 For example,

 <pre class="prettyprint">{
   ...